What is tautomerism?

 Case 4: Conjugation

-conjugated enol is more favored for ketone than non-conjugated enol.
+A conjugated enol is more favored for a ketone than a non-conjugated enol.

 type-of-tautomerism-conjugation